Techtonica/curriculum/javascript/event-recommender/event-recommender-part3-ui.md

 ### UI Instructions

+Remember to commit your code to GitHub throughout this project.

 #### Setup

 1. First you need to prepare your JS code to be usable in the browser.
 In your existing JS file that includes your classes, wrap the `module.exports` line in an `if` statement as shown below: